U CAN

 UCAN Assistant Director

-Natalie Papini is an Instructor in the Health Sciences Department.
-She teaches courses on health coaching, worksite wellness, and stress management in the Fitness and Wellness program.
-Prior to joining the faculty of NAU, she conducted research in the areas of body image and self-compassion and also worked as a health coach in the worksite wellness industry.
+Natalie Papini is an Assistant Professor in the Health Sciences Department.
+She teaches courses for undergraduates in fitness wellness and graduate students in the interdisciplinary health PhD program.
+She conducts research in the areas of weight stigma, body image, and self-compassion and previously worked in the health coaching industry.

 UCAN